gaultier/blog/perhaps_rust_needs_defer.md

 }
 ```

-It allocates and returns an dynamically allocated array as a pointer and a length.
+It allocates and returns a dynamically allocated array as a pointer and a length.
 Of course in reality, `Foo` has many fields and the values are not known in advance but what happens is that we send messages to a Smartcard to ask it to send us a piece of data residing on it, and it replies with some encoded messages that our library decodes and returns to the user.

 I tell Cargo this is a static library: